jeremyrrose/record-collection/README.md

 # Record Collection

-Your uncle heard you were a computer genius -- and he wants you to build him an app to catalog his awesome record collection.
+Your uncle heard that you're a computer genius -- and he wants you to build him an app to catalog his awesome record collection.
 He'd really like to be able to check his stacks while he's at the record store and add any new purchases to his virtual library from his phone.

 Here's what he wants the app to be able to do: